Affiliate links on Android Authority may earn us a commission. Learn more.

 How does Apple HomeKit work?

 We’ll go into this more in later sections, but the gist is that once you’ve created a “home” location in the Apple Home app, you pair accessories with the app using an iPhone or iPad.
-Each accessory appears as a tile with its name and most important status details.
-Tapping and holding on a tile (on touchscreen devices) reveals more information and controls.
-Accessories can be linked together via rooms, zones, scenes, and automations.
+Each accessory appears as a tile with its name and the most important status details.
+With some tiles, you can tap on button for a quick toggle, or on the rest of the tile for more options.
+Accessories can be linked together via rooms, scenes, and automations.

 Rooms are just what they sound like — accessory groups based on a particular place in your home, such as the kitchen or living room.
 This is particularly important for voice control, so when you ask Siri to “turn on the living room lights,” for example, it can automatically select every light in that space.